Cargese2025

 Practical informations

-The workshop cost is 1100 euros per participant covering accommodation, lunches and breakfasts.
+The workshop cost is 1100 CHF per participant covering accommodation, lunches and breakfasts.

 While participant can arrive on 4/8 and leave on 16/8, the conference will take place between 5/8 and 15/8.